 - When will the statue of General Lee be removed?

 Following a series of City Council actions taken earlier this year, the statue of Robert E. Lee that sits in Emancipation (formerly Lee) Park property was to be removed.
 The removal was challenged in state court and an injunction was issued until the lawsuit is resolved.
-Council has recently indicated that they also wish to remove the statue of Thomas “Stonewall” Jackson that sits in Justice (formerly Jackson) Park.
+At their meeting on September 5, 2017, City Council voted to also remove the statue of Thomas “Stonewall” Jackson that sits in Justice (formerly Jackson) Park.

 - What will happen to the statues in the meantime?